 The decision simply comes down to whether you are motivated to dedicate the time and resources to make changes to your business that benefit the greater good.

-While creating the Small Actions Framework (a unique approach to Social Responsibility for Small Business Owners), I’ve done hundreds of hours of research and I’ve interviewed dozens of Small Business Owners.
+While creating the Small Actions Framework, I did hundreds of hours of research and interviewed dozens of Small Business Owners.

-No matter how many studies or articles I’ve read or how many times I talk to Small Business Owners, when asked “WHY Do You Want to Do Social Good?”, the answers can be grouped into TWO overall reasons:
+No matter how many studies or articles I've read or how many times I talk to Small Business Owners when asked “WHY Do You Want to Do Social Good?” the answers fall into TWO overall reasons:

-Internal Motivations = A Small Business Owner is naturally motivated and WANTS to do more or he/she is concerned with the world around them and NEEDS to do more.
-Their “should” or their motivation comes from within.
+Internal Motivations = A Small Business Owner is naturally motivated and WANTS to do more or is concerned with the world around them and NEEDS to do more.
+Their “should,” or their motivation comes from within them.

 As the Small Business Owner, the ultimate decision to embrace Social Responsibility comes down to what YOU consider important and whether you have the time or resources to commit to becoming a socially responsible business.